xial-thu/klog/README.md

 	klog.Singleton()
 ```

+If `Singleton()` is not called, the default global no-ops logger will work, which means you are not able to see any real log.

 Due to some gaps between klog and zap, parameters shall be converted, and the conversion must be done after `flag.Parse()`. `klog.Singleton()` inits an unique global logger whose configuration is slightly different from default zap production configuration at:

 1. `Timekey` is set to "time"